-Morning Pages are a tool for producing insights, solutions, clarity, and calm
+Morning Pages are a way to bring clarity, calm, and solutions

 In a world where so much is changing so fast, we need new ways to make sense of what is happening.

-To cope with this, our conscious, rational minds will tend to seek out facts and figures.
-But as the start of the Covid-19 pandemic showed, in a time of change those facts and figures might not always be available, they might not be accurate, and they might not mean what we think they mean.
+Our conscious, rational minds will do this by seeking out facts.
+But as the start of the Covid-19 pandemic showed, in a time of rapid change facts might not always be available, they might not always be accurate, and they might not mean what we think they mean.

-Even worse, our conscious rational minds will try to make sense of what is happening based on the ways the world used to work.
-And in a changing world those assumptions may no longer hold true.
+Worse, our conscious rational minds will make sense of events by using assumptions based on the ways the world used to work.
+And in a time of rapid change, these assumptions may no longer hold true.
 We once assumed, for example, that catching Covid-19 would make us immune.
-We assumed that Russia would easily defeat Ukraine.
-In a changing world our assumptions can easily turn out to be wrong.
+We assumed that Russia would quickly defeat Ukraine.
+In a changing world, these assumptions turned out to be mistaken.

-One way to do this is by using a tool called Morning Pages.
+One good way to do this is by using a tool called Morning Pages.

 • Sit down with pen and paper, first thing in the morning, before your conscious mind is fully awake

-• At the end, check back and make a note of anything that seems significant
+• Check back through what you have written and make a note of anything significant

 • Get on with your day

-It may seem counter-intuitive that such a simple process of not thinking should work.
+It might seem counter-intuitive that such a simple process of not thinking should work.
 But as as Einstein said,

-“There is no logical path to [new insights] — only intuition… can reach them.”
+“There is no logical path to [new insights and understanding] — only intuition… can reach them.”

-Is your conscious mind is struggling to find the answer to a problem?
-Is it worth trying Morning Pages, to see what answers your unconscious intuition brings?
+Has your conscious mind been struggling to understand or decide something?
+Is it worth trying out Morning Pages, to see what answers your unconscious intuition might come up with?

 You can sign up to daily posts here.